Germane Crowell

-Germane L. Crowell (born September 13, 1976) is a former American football wide receiver in the National Football League (NFL).
+Germane L. Crowell (born September 13, 1976) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 In the 1998 NFL draft, Crowell was selected in the second round (50th overall) by the Detroit Lions.
 He played five seasons for the Lions from 1998 until 2002.
 He is the older brother of NFL linebacker Angelo Crowell.

-Early years
+Early life

 Crowell was born in Winston-Salem, North Carolina, the son of Patricia and Napoleon Crowell.
 He was one of six children and all five of his siblings, four brothers and one sister, played sports on the collegiate level.

 During Crowell's years at North Forsyth High School, his head coach was former NFL wide receiver Drew Buie.

 College career

-In 1994, Crowell decided to attend the University of Virginia, where he would go on to play football for four years (1994-1997).
+In 1994, Crowell decided to attend the University of Virginia, where he would go on to play football for four years (1994–1997).
 While playing Crowell lead the Cavaliers in both receiving yards and receptions during the 1996 and 1997 seasons.
 The 969 receiving yards gained during the 1997 season is the third best total all-time for a Cavalier, behind only Herman Moore and Billy McMullen.
-After Crowell's senior season his name rose high into the University's record book as he became 2nd in career receptions and 4th in career receiving yards.
+After Crowell's senior season his name rose high into the university's record book as he became 2nd in career receptions and 4th in career receiving yards.
 However, as of today he is 6th in both categories.

 Professional career

 Detroit Lions

 In 1998, Crowell was selected by the Detroit Lions in the second round, 50th overall.
-In March 2002, the Lions re-signed Crowell to a 3-year, $7.5 million dollar contract with a $1 million signing bonus.
-In February 2003, the Lions released Crowell prior to a roster bonus which was due in March, however did not ruling out re-signing him at a later date.
-His once promising Lions career ended following a wide assortment of injuries, leading him to play a full 16 games just once in his career, missing a total of 26 games over his five seasons in Detroit.
+In March 2002, the Lions re-signed Crowell to a 3-year, $7.5 million contract with a $1 million signing bonus.
+In February 2003, the Lions released Crowell prior to a roster bonus which was due in March, however did not rule out re-signing him at a later date.
+His once promising Lions career ended following a wide assortment of injuries, resulting in him playing a full 16 games just once in his career, missing a total of 26 games over his five seasons in Detroit.
 He finished his Lions career having played in 54 games with 33 starts.
 He caught 184 passes for 2,722 yards and 16 touchdowns.